m-p-esser/personal-website/_pages/cv.md

 ## Currently

 I'm currently working as a consultant for Data Science at KI Performance GmbH which is an IT consulting company that offers solutions in a variety of data centric fields.
 I’m working in the department for Machine Learning and Artifical Intelligence.
+I would like to point out that the views presented on this blog are my own and in no way affiliated with my employer.

 ## Employment